WiTNY-Summer-Guild-2018/witny-summer-guild-2018.github.io/wednesday.md

 Today we're going to look at how you go from that to determining what kind of product to build and look at what it means to be a *designer* in technology.

-This is part 1 of the **product design cycle** you'll be doing a super-fast version of today (Wednesday) and tomorrow (Thursday) before presenting your idea as a team on Friday!
+This is part 1 of the **product design cycle** you'll be doing a super-fast version of today (Wednesday) and tomorrow (Thursday) before demoing your idea as a team on Friday!

 ### Introductions